-Once all recommendations have been addressed, the incident is considered 'closed'.
-At this step, the incident must be entered onto the appropriate CCSS Online Summary form for data collection purposes.
+Once all recommendations have been addressed, the incident is considered 'closed' or 'complete'.
+At this step, the incident must be entered onto the appropriate CCSS Online Summary form (where applicable) for data collection purposes and stored in the records for the person supported.

-- 1. CIRs are to be entered by the Service Coordinator or the Home Share Coordinator, - 2.
-NCIRs are to be entered by the Service Coordinator or the Home Share Coordinator, - 3.
-HSIRs are to be entered by the Health and Safety Coordinator.
+- 1. CIRs are to be entered on the on line summary by the Service Coordinator or the Home Share Coordinator and a copy of the incident report form is to be placed in server records for the person supported, - 2.
+Copies of NCIRs are to be placed in server records for the person supported by the Service Coordinator or the Home Share Coordinator (there is no need for on line summary entry), - 3.
+HSIRs are to be entered on the on line summary by the Health and Safety Coordinator and a copy is to be stored in server records for Health and Safety Officers.